Three Steps to Delicious

 Place dish in oven and immediately reduce the temperature to 375 degrees.
 You don’t want to open the door to check for at least 25 minutes, so if you have an oven with no window, you may have to sit on your hands.

 Check your creation at 25 minutes.
-It should be beautifully puffed and a lovely brown on top.
+It should be beautifully puffed and a lovely brown on top, with a slight jiggle to the middle.

 Apple Soufflé: I’ve served these individual soufflés as a starter for brunch, but they can easily stand in for dessert.